MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 This means that retro-gaming is an interesting market not only for nostalgic gamers but also, as the study explains, for people of Generation Z who are attracted by old games with less elaborate graphics but varied gameplay.

 **Computer Recycling Nowadays**:
-In 2023, the website [theworldcounts](https://www.theworldcounts.com/stories/electronic-waste-facts) counted over 45 million tons of electronic waste thrown away worldwide.
+In 2023, the website [The World Count](https://www.theworldcounts.com/stories/electronic-waste-facts) counted over 45 million tons of electronic waste thrown away worldwide.

 In France, as the following [European study](https://www.europarl.europa.eu/news/en/headlines/society/20201208STO93325/e-waste-in-the-eu-facts-and-figures-infographic) shows, only 36.6% of electronic waste was recycled in 2017.
 Recycling is not without cost, and what's more, not every computer can be fully recycled; there's always some waste that can't be reused.
 This is easy to understand when you consider that a computer contains many different materials, including iron, steel alloys, and different types of plastic and glass.